DAMO-NLP-SG/Video-LLaMA/README.md

 Before using the repository, make sure you have obtained the following checkpoints:
 - Get the original LLaMA weights in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
 - Download [Vicuna delta weights](https://huggingface.co/lmsys/vicuna-13b-delta-v0).
-- Use the following command to add delta weights to the original LLaMA weights to obtain the Vicuna weights.
+- Use the following command to add delta weights to the original LLaMA weights to obtain the Vicuna weights:

 ```
 python apply_delta.py \